R-Ohm/treeplantingrecord/README.md

 >java, application, CS50

 ## Explaining the project
 Hello my name is Ittipaht Kijpaisansak.
 I'm from Bangkok, Thailand.
-And this is my Havard cs50 final project.
+And this is my Harvard cs50 final project.
 I got my inspiration from seeing my dad planting around our house every day.
 This is not my dad, but it gives the same meaning.
 So, I decided to create a mobile app called tree planting record.
 The primary purpose of this project is to enable people who facilitate planting